andrewsmallbone/phatio-ideas/keyboard/index.md

 The following ideas don't necessarily have to be triggered from a switch - it could be an [analog condition](../ideas/basic_adc/) or some other event.

-In the add the following code to run.lio or copy the version in the box on the right of this page to your phatIO and uncomment the required action.
+Add the following code to run.lio or copy the version in the resources sidebar on the right of this page to your phatIO and uncomment the required action.

 See the [keyboard](/guide/lio/keyboard) section of the guide for how to simulate Control and Function keys.